Communication between microservices - Asynchronous

 Other than that, there are a few points to consider when deciding to use an asynchronous architecture:

-No dependency of an client library - Who has never had to create a SDK to use in internal products that required the great monolithic affectionately called API?
-Well, managing versions and maintaning that is a little problematic.
+- No dependency of an client library - Who has never had to create a SDK to use in internal products that required the great monolithic affectionately called API?
+Well, managing versions and maintaining that is a little problematic.

 On this article, I’ll try to show some patterns used in message brokers step by step, and the result you can see here.